Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Summary

 \section{Summary}

 A novel method of performing a PMT timing calibration in large scintillator detectors has been demonstrated through the application of unsupervised learning to the analysis of naturally occurring radioactive backgrounds.
-The approach leverages the machinery of deep unsupervised learning to simultaneously and reliably fit over 22,000 calibration parameters in the SNO+ detector, permitting a time calibration accuracy of \qty{0.14}{\nano\second} FWHM, based on MC simulation tests.
+The approach leverages the machinery of deep unsupervised learning to simultaneously and reliably fit over 22,000 calibration parameters in the SNO+ detector.
+Within the assumption of a specific PMT timing model, we achieved a timing calibration accuracy of \qty{0.14}{\nano\second} FWHM, based on MC simulation tests.
 Application to physics data from the SNO+ detector was found to reproduce the expected electronic structure of the PMT timing constants.
-Using an established SNO+ \ce{^{214}Bi} - \ce{^214Po} coincidence event analysis as a benchmark, the calibration was shown to provide a statistically significant improvement in position resolution compared to the standard SNO+ laserball-based calibration.
+Using an established SNO+ \ce{^{214}Bi} - \ce{^214Po} coincidence event analysis as a benchmark, the calibration was shown to provide a slight improvement in position resolution compared to the standard SNO+ laserball-based calibration.
 It was further able to correctly diagnose changes in calibration parameters that had previously been overlooked.
-This method has thus been shown to provide an accurate and reliable method to perform PMT timing calibrations using only physics data, without the resource intensive process of a dedicated hardware-based calibration.
+This method has thus been shown to provide an accurate and reliable method to perform PMT timing calibrations using only physics data without the resource intensive process of a dedicated hardware-based calibration.

+Despite the many physical simplifications including the straight line of flight and the simplified time residual model, the method still achieves a high level of accuracy.
+However, if more accuracy is desired or a detector with more complex geometry than SNO+ is used, some more sophisticated modelling may be required.
+Due to more complex position dependent optical effects, the time residual model used may need to be more sophisticated and perhaps vary from PMT to PMT.
+The time of flight calculations may also need to account for optical effects such as dispersion and refraction.
+Finally, other PMT timing parameters could be calibrated for such as transit time spread by convolving the time residual fit with floated width Gaussians.

 The basic approach demonstrated here should not only prove useful for other large scale liquid detectors, but ought to be easily extendable for a wider range of other applications.